libical/libical/doc/UsingLibical.md

 #### 3.2.4 Memory Management

-Since many of libicals interfaces return strings, the library has its own memory management system to eliminate the need to free every string returned from the library.
+Since many of libical's interfaces return strings, the library has its own memory management system to eliminate the need to free every string returned from the library.
+See [Memory Management](#memory).

 #### 3.2.5 Storage classes